AnyStatus/anystatus.github.io/_posts/2019-09-07-anystatus-release-2.8.md

 tags: [New Releases]
 ---

-AnyStatus 2.8 has been released.
-This release adds new widgets for Elasticsearch, Redis and Kubernetes.
+AnyStatus 2.8 has been released!
+The latest release includes new widgets, bug fixes and UI changes.
 Download is available from our [Website](https://www.anystat.us/downloads), [Microsoft Store](https://www.microsoft.com/en-us/p/anystatus/9p044vpk62sb), and [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=anystatus.AnyStatus).

 ## What's New

 AnyStatus 2.8 adds 32 new powerful open-source widgets for [Elasticsearch](https://www.elastic.co/), [Redis](https://redis.io/), and [Kubernetes](https://kubernetes.io/), developed and maintained by [Fatih Boy](https://github.com/fatihboy/).
-You can find more information, including their GitHub repositories, in the links below.
-Also, the Jenkins widgets have been moved to a new separate [package](https://www.nuget.org/packages/AnyStatus.Plugins.Jenkins) and [repository](https://github.com/AnyStatus/Jenkins).
-To learn more about developing plugins for AnyStatus, please refer to the [API Documentation](/docs/api/).
+You can find more information, including their GitHub repositories in the links below.
+In addition, widgets categories have changed.
+The DevOps category has been canceled, instead there are separate categories for each service such as AppVeyor, Jenkins, etc. Also, Jenkins widgets have been migrated to a new [package](https://www.nuget.org/packages/AnyStatus.Plugins.Jenkins) and [repository](https://github.com/AnyStatus/Jenkins).

 [#160](https://github.com/AnyStatus/Support/issues/160) Elasticsearch Widgets